top of page

 “There are still days when Bipolar depression hits hard.
 But instead of letting it swallow the whole day, I act.
 I reach for one of my Warrior Tools — something that helps me stabilize, regroup and take the next step forward.”

 “And that’s when something powerful happens.
-Instead of feeling stuck in your emotions, you start seeing results.
-And you realize you can move forward.”
+Instead of feeling stuck in your emotions, you start seeing results and realize you can move forward.

 Pooh’s Friends’ Takeaways:

 Rabbit scratched his ear thoughtfully.
-“So if I start worrying about everything,” Rabbit said slowly, “I don’t have to sit there feeling bad all day?”
+“So if I start worrying about everything,” he said slowly, “I don’t have to sit there feeling bad all day?”

 I chuckled.
 “Nope.”